VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

-Read on to find more about VPN protocols.
+Read on to find out more about VPN protocols.

-A VPN protocol is the set of instructions/rules that outline how a connection should be made between your device and the VPN server.
-The protocol in some way determines the speed and may use encryption algorithms to help keep your data secure.
+A VPN protocol is a set of instructions/rules that outline how a connection should be made between your device and the VPN server.
+The protocol determines the speed and may use encryption algorithms to help keep your data secure.

-This guideline will focus more on security and privacy, speed, and even stability.
+This guideline will focus more on security, privacy, speed, and stability.

 Notable VPN protocols supported by most commercial VPN providers include PPTP, L2TP/IPSec, SSTP, OpenVPN, IKEv2/IPSec, and WireGuard.

 A brief comparison of various standard VPN protocols:

 (UDP) Fast and moderate.

 |Open-source.
 It is preferred by many.
 Fixed/rare vulnerabilities.||It is highly recommended when privacy and security are top priorities.|

 |IKEv2/IPSec||Good||(TCP)Fast and very high||Closed-source/open-source.
 It works well with mobile devices.||Use on mobile phones or when regularly switching networks.|

 |Use for speed; however, there are privacy concerns.|